rndennis/javascript-training/1/instructions.md

 1. Why was `items` undefined after moving the declaration/initialization?
 2. Do you think the same would happen with `let` and `const`?
 Try it out.
-3. Why did `getRandomPokemon` behave the same in both situations?
-4. Why was there no Reference Error?